lostcomb/Wedding-Website/index.md

         <li>Lauren: Phone 07747 669873 and Email <a href="mailto:lkeenan21@yahoo.co.uk">lkeenan21@yahoo.co.uk</a></li>
         <li>Duncan: Phone 07794 345478 and Email <a href="mailto:duncan.loscombe@gmail.com">duncan.loscombe@gmail.com</a></li>
       </ul>
+  - title: What is the dress code for the wedding?
+    answer: >
+      The dress code for the wedding day is formal, for example a suit and tie for men or dress and heels for women.
   - title: Where can I park at the church and Tankardstown?
     answer: >
       There is parking available along Main Street, in front of the Church.
 Otherwise it’s on street parking wherever you can find a space in Slane.</br></br>